AndrewL14/Student-tracker-API/README.md

 ```

 All other request are in postman.
 In the Auth tab select `Bearer Token` and put your JWT in.
+request files are formatted in `.yaml` to show what is needed, for request requiring a body, a
+corresponding `.json` format has been provided for quick copy and paste.

 Here is all the necessary information needed to carry out request in postman:
 ### GET all students